magewirephp/magewire/docs/Features.md

 public function hydrate($request) {}
 // Runs after a property called $foo is hydrated. public function hydrateFoo($value, $request) {}
-// Runs before a property called $foo is updated. public function updatingFoo($value) {}
+// Runs before a property called $foo will be updated.

+public function updatingFoo($value) {}
+// Run before a nested array value 'bar' will be updated (Using wire:model, not directly inside PHP). public function updatingFooBar($value) {}
 // Runs before any update to the Livewire component's data (Using wire:model, not directly inside PHP). public function updating($value, $name) {}
 // Runs after any update to the Livewire component's data (Using wire:model, not directly inside PHP). public function updated($value, $name) {}
-// Runs after a property called $foo is updated. public function updatedFoo($value) {}
+// Runs after a property called $foo is updated (Using wire:model, not directly inside PHP). public function updatedFoo($value) {}
+// Run after a nested array value 'bar' is updated (Using wire:model, not directly inside PHP). public function updatedFooBar($value) {}

 // Runs on every request, before the component is dehydrated, but after render() is called. public function dehydrate($response) {}
 // Runs before a property called $foo is dehydrated (COMING SOON).